lkesteloot/unsong/unsong-1.md

 Then I started speaking Aramaic.

-Around 200 BC the Aramaic language started catching on in Israel and most people switched from Biblical Hebrew to the new tongue.
+Around 200 [sc]bc[/sc] the Aramaic language started catching on in Israel and most people switched from Biblical Hebrew to the new tongue.
 Some people started praying in Aramaic, or trying to translate the Torah.
 The rabbis, who wanted to protect the sacred language at all costs, waged a passionate campaign against Aramaic penetrating into the liturgy, and in the midst of their zeal, they might have kind of told the populace that they had to pray in Hebrew because the angels don’t understand Aramaic.
 Some people wrote this down, one thing led to another, and it became part of the Talmud.
 Have I mentioned that the Talmud is kind of crazy?

 Couple of centuries later, the Romans destroy Jerusalem, the Jews are scattered to the seventy nations of the world, and now they’re speaking all of these foreign languages like Yiddish and Arabic and Ladino.
 They don’t know a word of Hebrew, but they still want to pray.
 The rabbis want to let them, but there’s this old ruling standing in the way, saying that you should pray in Hebrew because the angels don’t understand Aramaic.